 Instructions

-- Once the batter is completely combined, add the hot water and mix it in completely.⅓ cup Hot Water
+- Add the hot water and mix it in just until combined.120 ml (½ cup) Hot Water

 - Place strawberries and sugar in a high-sided saucepan and cook on medium heat.
 If you are using fresh strawberries, add a splash of water too.
-Stir occasionally and keep cooking until the strawberries start to break down.17 oz Strawberries, ½ cup White Sugar
+Stir occasionally and keep cooking until the strawberries start to break down.500 g (17 oz) Strawberries, 100 g (½ cup) Granulated Sugar

 - Remove from the heat and allow to cool for 15 minutes.